acord-robotics/stellarios/manacaster-opening-act.md

 ---
 description: >-
   When booting up Manacaster for the first time, you'll see something amazing.
   Read all about what happens here.
 comments: true
 hide_description: false
+published: true
 ---

 **Contents**